-The fellow gains expertise in treating a wide range of spine pathology and performing a comprehensive array of surgical techniques, including anterior and posterior decompression, instrumentation, microsurgery, and minimally invasive surgery at all levels of the spine.
+As a fellow, you gain expertise in treating a wide range of spine pathology and performing a comprehensive array of surgical techniques, including anterior and posterior decompression, instrumentation, microsurgery, and minimally invasive surgery at all levels of the spine.

 The Spine Surgery Fellowship is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
-Applicants must have completed an ACGME-accredited orthopedic surgery residency or an equivalent Canadian residency program.